How long should my baby sleep in the same room as me?

-The safest place for a baby to sleep is in their own clear, flat, separate sleep space, such as a cot or Moses basket in the same room as you.
+To reduce the risk of sudden infant death syndrome (SIDS) the safest place for a baby to sleep is in their own clear, flat, separate sleep space, such as a cot or Moses basket, and let baby sleep in the same room as you.

 There are no devices on the market that will substitute a parent or carer being in the same room as baby for safer sleep.